Security settings in the Appliance

 - Connections to the Web Console and the Web API of the Engine are encrypted and authenticated with TLS.

-Starting from V6.17, the Appliance hardening ensures that the ciphers and algorithms negotiated by the security protocols in the Appliance are currently considered strong (with the exception of the Web Console, which still admits TLS 1.0 connections by default).
+Starting from V6.17, the Appliance hardening ensures that the ciphers and algorithms negotiated by the security protocols in the Appliance are currently considered strong.
+Starting from V6.20, the Web Console admits TLS 1.2 only.

 Legacy browsers still in use within your organization may require though the use of protocols, ciphers and algorithms that are no longer considered secure.
 Nexthink recommends that you update your software so that it implements the latest security mechanisms.
 Nevertheless, in case that you cannot easily replace your legacy browsers, find below how to configure the Portal and the Engine to support security protocols that are not strong enough to be enabled by default.